jrimensnyder/Automated-ELK-Stack-Deployment/README.md

 ## Test #2 - Generate a high amount of CPU usage on the web machines and verify that Kibana picks up this data.

-First, lets look at what our CPU usage over the past 15 minutes by filtering metricbeat monitoring by system.cpu.total.norm.pct: Descending
+First, lets look at what our CPU usage over the past 15 minutes by the Metricbeat OVerview ECS Dashboard on Kibana.
+The image below is the normal usage over the past 15 minutes.

 Generate a high amount of web requests to your pen-testing servers and make sure that Kibana is picking them up.